canonical-web-and-design/tutorials.ubuntu.com/tutorials/containers/create-custom-lxd-images/create-custom-lxd-images.md

 ### Making LXD images public

-To make our LXD image available for our server users, we have to modify its `public` parameter, it’s `false` by default:
+To make our LXD image available for our server users, we have to modify the `public` parameter, it’s `false` by default:

 ```bash
 lxc image edit sid-nodejs